 Q: Can applicants pay for the application fee by credit card?

-A: Yes, but the credit card information must be entered immediately before you press the application’s Submit button.
-You should have your credit card information available at that time since you cannot access the credit card payment option at a later time.
+A: Yes, and first you must submit your application.
+Please have your credit card information available at that time since you cannot access the credit card payment option at a later time.

 Q: To whom do I make checks payable?
 Where do I send them?